EllaBrands/stanDev/Longer-Term-To-Do-List.md

 Sometimes a user knows they don't need a Jacobian or have supplied one.
 Sometimes they want integer arithmetic.
 We should have a way within a Stan program to turn off warnings.
 The issue is that false positives mask true positives for warnings.

+#### Parallel Model Evaluation

+In many models, such as PK/PD random-effects models, the density comes in natural blocks that could be evaluated in parallel.
+The trick is going to be figuring out how to factor the density definition so that components of it can be tackled in parallel.